Sunday, December 26, 2010

 This is Red Bear's first experience playing D&D, and Bubu Singe has provided a lot of guidance.
 I should be grateful for this and I am-- but at the same it's important to encourage new players to have confidence, to realize the satisfaction of contributing to the story of the game in a meaningful way.

 And Kishi-- ahem-- Red Bear has succeeded in this.
-Bubu Singe like the idea of Red Bear playing a ninja.
-These are really hard characters to play.
-Their kewl powers rely heavily on powers of suggestion, and they are thrive on their own rather than as part of a team.
+Also, Bubu Singe like the idea of Red Bear playing a ninja.
+But these are really hard characters to play.
+Their kewl powers rely heavily on powers of suggestion, and they thrive on their own rather than as part of a team.

 Therefore I told Red Bear that while Kishi was employed by Sato Masako, a powerful samurai, her true masters were-- of course-- her ninja family and her true job was to spy on Sato.
 And when she joined the rest of the party in a quest for seven swords belonging to the Sato family, her true objective was to recover them for someone else.